 7. A laundry line

 When it comes to doing laundry on the road, there are several routes you can take: you can hand-wash things in your hotel room, you can go to a local laundromat, or you can send your washing out with a laundry service.

-On the few occasions when I have hand-washed small things in a sink, I've always just hung them up to dry overnight in the bathroom – some hotels even have built-in clotheslines in the shower!
+On shorter trips when I need to hand-wash a few small things in a sink, I always just hang them up to dry overnight in the bathroom – some hotels even have built-in clotheslines in the shower!

-But now, on trips when I know I'll need to do some laundry, I'll either book an Airbnb or other rental with laundry facilities at a strategic point in my trip, or I'll simply send out my laundry to be done elsewhere.
-The latter is very popular and affordable all across Asia, and I've done it in North Africa, too.
+And on longer trips when I know I'll need to do some proper laundry, I plan it out so that I'm either staying in an Airbnb or other rental with laundry facilities at a strategic point in my trip.
+I've also done laundry at local laundromats a few times, and have also sent my laundry out to be done elsewhere – the latter is very popular and affordable all across Asia, and I've done it in North Africa, too.

 8. A bunch of hair styling tools

 This one is mostly for the ladies!
 Even if you rely on a lot of hair tools at home, all of those straighteners and curling irons can take up a LOT of room in a suitcase.
 And, honesty, you can probably get by without most of them while you're away.